TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 To use it you just have to set: `local_pattern = " %[([%a%d%-_]+)].[mw][kpe][v4b]m?$"` in `sponsorblock.lua`.
 Note that this will send/leak to the Sponsorblock server everything that use this naming including "[CRCs in anime-style naming](https://github.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts/issues/1#issuecomment-633000802)".

-## Archive, Active, Watch, Watch on Mobile Devices and Audio Only Script Scripts?
+## Archive, Active, Watch, Watch on Mobile Devices and Audio Only Scripts?

 Downloading and archiving "live" content is complicated, especially because gigabytes of it will be created each day.